 Palm oil is an ingredient of concern due to complex social and environmental issues in the palm oil industry.
 In particular, its production is linked to social impacts, local exploitation, and human rights abuses.
 IFF's palm oil policy includes a commitment to the protection of human rights including the respect for the rights of indigenous and local communities to give or withhold their free, prior and informed consent to operations on lands to which they hold legal, communal, or customary rights.
 As a result, social impacts are always considered as part of our forest-related risk assessment process.
 Social impacts are evaluated throughout our full value chain via our multidisciplinary company-wide enterprise risk management program that annually assesses risks, including sustainability, on our business and the business of our customers.
 Our responsible sourcing risk assessment methodology, which includes raw materials, uses reliable indexes such as the Human Development Index (HDI), Worldwide Governance Indicators (WGI), Freedom in the World (FIW) - Human Rights Index, the Yale Environmental Performance Index (EPI), and the International Union for Conservation of Nature (IUCN), to assess risk.
 Social impact is also taken into consideration when auditing suppliers through Sedex, EcoVadis and TfS assessment.
 Assessment criteria for each of these platforms are based on International Labor Organization (ILO) Conventions, the UN Global Compact Principles, the Global Reporting Initiative (GRI) standards and the ISO 26000 standard, the CERES Principles among others.
 The findings of our analysis of risks from social impacts are used for vendor selection and evaluation by our procurement team.
 Our use of vendor risk scorecards allows us to focus our resources where the needs are greatest.
 Palm oil industry-related issues such as land availability and regulatory compliance are important criteria to assess and are included in our risk assessment and mitigation process.
-For example, our Responsible Sourcing Program requi
+For example, our Responsible Sourcing Program requires Together for Sustainability (TfS) or SMETA audits for key strategic suppliers.
+For suppliers subject to SMETA audits, the scope includes land rights considerations.
+This is a current issue throughout the organization.